null

 • Quercus robur (English oak) POTTED

-A huge, long-living, deciduous, spreading tree with fissured grey-brown bark and dark green leaves which have 4 or 5 lobes on each side.
+Common name: English oak A huge, long-living, deciduous, spreading tree with fissured grey-brown bark and dark green leaves which have 4 or 5 lobes on each side.
 It produces acorns in September to October.
 Average height 60ft+.
+Hardy.

-This kit contains: 2 x 6ft wooden stakes 1 x half round cross piece (2ft) 2 x rubber ties To use: Knock stakes into ground with enough distance between them for the cross piece to be attached.
-Attach cross-piece between the two stakes...
+• This kit contains: 2 x 6ft wooden stakes 1 x half round cross piece (2ft) 2 x rubber ties To use: Knock stakes into ground with enough distance between them for the cross piece to be attached.
+Attach cross-piece between the two stakes with the rounded...

 Price: £10.50